-Todd Mabee is a Senior Ecologist and the International Practice Group Lead at WEST with 30 years of experience as a terrestrial ecologist conducting field studies for a variety of industry sectors including renewable energy, oil and gas, and timber in the U.S. and Mexico.
-His experience with a diverse suite of taxa ranges from breeding and overwintering studies on waterfowl, shorebirds, and landbirds in the arctic, Western U.S., and Mexico; endangered seabird surveys in the Pacific Northwest, aerial surveys for waterfowl, shorebirds, and caribou, telemetry studies for shorebirds, sea otter surveys in Alaska, small mammal tracking and trapping in the U.S. and Australia, amphibian surveys in Alaska and the Pacific Northwest, venomous snake studies in Guam, to marine radar surveys of bird migration in Alaska, Hawaii, and throughout the U.S. During his long career in renewable energy consulting, he has been involved with wind energy and wildlife issues for nearly 20 years and has worked extensively on avian and bat issues at renewable energy projects in the US and Mexico.
-His work has focused on strategic planning, client and agency interactions, study design and analysis, project management, quality control, technical writing for management documents such as Eagle Conservation Plans and Bird and Bat Conservation Strategies for wind and solar energy projects, and due diligence reviews of renewable energy projects.
+Todd Mabee is a senior ecologist and the International Practice Group lead at WEST with 30 years of experience as a terrestrial ecologist conducting field studies for a variety of industry sectors, including renewable energy, oil and gas, and timber in the U.S. and Mexico.
+His experience with a diverse suite of taxa, including breeding and overwintering studies on waterfowl, shorebirds, and landbirds in the arctic, Western U.S., and Mexico; endangered seabird surveys in the Pacific Northwest; aerial surveys for waterfowl, shorebirds, and caribou; telemetry studies for shorebirds; sea otter surveys in Alaska; small mammal tracking and trapping in the U.S. and Australia; amphibian surveys in Alaska and the Pacific Northwest; venomous snake studies in Guam; and marine radar surveys of bird migration in Alaska, Hawaii, and throughout the U.S. During his long career in renewable energy consulting, he has been involved with wind energy and wildlife issues for nearly 20 years and has worked extensively on avian and bat issues at renewable energy projects in the U.S. and Mexico.
+His work has focused on strategic planning, client and agency interactions, study design and analysis, project management, quality control, technical writing for management documents, such as Eagle Conservation Plans and Bird and Bat Conservation Strategies for wind and solar energy projects, and due diligence reviews of renewable energy projects.